List of The Amazing World of Gumball characters: Clayton

-Clayton (voiced by Rupert Degas in "The Party", Kwesi Boakye in "The Dress"; Max Cazier, season 2 onward) is a red ball of clay who can shapeshift into anything and is a compulsive liar with a tendency to make up absurd stories.
+Clayton (voiced by Rupert Degas, season 1; Max Cazier, season 2 onward) is a red ball of clay who can shapeshift into anything and is a compulsive liar with a tendency to make up absurd stories.

 Rachel Wilson

-Rachel Wilson (voiced by Jessica McDonald) is Tobias' older sister, who is disgusted by Tobias and his "dweeb loser baby friends".
-The directing staff did not like the character, so Rachel was dropped during the second season.
+Rachel Wilson (voiced by Jessica McDonald) is Tobias' older sister.
+Despite frequently appearing as a background character in season one, her only prominent role was in the episode "The Party", in which she refuses to allow Tobias' friends to her party unless they bring dates.
+She ends up taking a personal liking to Darwin.
+Rachel was written out of the show beginning with season two.
+Although in "Darwin's Yearbook", it was revealed that she had gone to college.

-Ocho
+Ocho Tootmorsel

-Harry "Ocho" Tootmorsel (voiced by Max Cazier) is a spider and a generally friendly person, but often overreacts to what people say about.
+Harry "Ocho" Tootmorsel (voiced by Max Cazier) is an 8-bit spider and a generally friendly person, but often overreacts to what people say about.
 He originally spoke solely in video game blips; later began speaking in comprehensible, albeit distorted, sentences.

 The Eggheads

-Colin and Felix (voiced by Kerry Shale for Colin and Rupert Degas in season 1 and Hugo Harrison in season 2 onward for Felix) are a pair of egg brothers who are two of the most intelligent students.
+Colin and Felix (voiced by Rupert Degas in season 1 and Kerry Shale in season 2 onwards for Colin and Rupert Degas in season 1 and Hugo Harrison in season 2 onward for Felix) are a pair of egg brothers who are two of the most intelligent students.
 They speak with English accents and consider themselves to be much smarter than their classmates.